adobe/aepsdk-react-native/packages/edgebridge/README.md

 The Edge Bridge mobile extension provides seamless routing of data to the Adobe Experience Platform Edge Network for existing SDK implementations.
 For applications which already make use of the [MobileCore.trackAction](../core/README.md#trackaction) and/or [MobileCore.trackState](../core/README.md#trackstate) APIs to send data to Adobe Analytics, this extension will automatically route those API calls to the Edge Network, making the data available for mapping to a user's XDM schema using the [Data Prep for Data Collection](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html).

+> **Note**
+> For new implementations of the Adobe Experience Platform SDK, it's highly recommended to send event data that is already XDM formatted using the [`Edge.sendEvent`](../flutter_aepedge/README.md#sendevent) API instead of converting events from the `MobileCore.trackState` and `MobileCore.trackAction` APIs using Edge Bridge.
+>
+> However, in cases where it is not easy to refactor an existing application, the Edge Bridge extension exists as a drop-in solution to send converted `trackState` and `trackAction` events to the Edge Network.

 ## Prerequisites